kuriharaan/InputSystemWiki/How-Do-I....md

 This will swap the sticks, the triggers, and the shoulder buttons.

-The same concept applies for distinguishing left and right hand XR controllers, for example.
+The same concept applies for distinguishing left and right hand XR controllers, for example -- though in this case, the main change is the usage applied to the device as a whole rather than a change in the specifics of the control setup.

 ```C#
     // Turn left-hand controller into right-hand controller.